Has the Bible been Changed Over the Years?

 scroll-2.png

-First off read the following article I posted regarding the reliability of the Bible.
+First off, please read the following article I posted regarding the reliability of the Bible.
 The Bible is Reliable.

 To summarize that article: